NCAS-CMS/cf-python/docs/source/api_reference.rst

           that the outputs of older scripts are checked when running with Python 3 versions of the cf library.

-	  For version 2.x documentation, see the :ref:`older releases
+	  For version 2.x documentation, see the :ref:`releases
-	  <Older-releases>` page.
+	  <Releases>` page.

 * **Construct classes**